HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/configuring_ldap_multiple_kubernetes.md

     kubectl get pods
     ```

-4. Pull a copy of the StCommunityConfig.xml from the Community pod by running the below command, where podname is the pod name found in the previous step.
+4. Pull a copy of the StCommunityConfig.xml from the community pod by running the below command, where podname is the pod name found in the previous step.

     ``` {#codeblock_v2k_wnx_wtb}
     kubectl exec -it podname --container community -- cat /local/notesdata/StCommunityConfig.xml >./StCommunityConfig.xml